oswaldof4/my_blog/content/home/accomplishments.md

   date_start = "2018-10-01"
   date_end = ""
   description = """
   Our group developed a proposal for a market-based soultion to decreasing China's carbon emisisons.
-Among competiting proposals, ours was chosen by Tsinghua University professors and awarded a 1st place prize.
+Among competing proposals, ours was chosen by Tsinghua University professors and awarded a 1st place prize.
   """

 [[item]]